Hypocholesterolemic medication is indicated for the treatment of primary hyperlipidemias.

 - Concurrent use with another fibrate.

-- Hypersensitivity to the active substance or to any component of the product.
+- Hypersensitivity to the active substance or any component of the product.

-- Skin disorders: Skin reactions have been reported mainly allergic; rashes, urticaria and pruritus, and very rarely photosensitivity.
+- Skin disorders: Skin reactions have been reported, mainly allergic, rashes, urticaria, pruritus, and rarely photosensitivity.
 As with other drugs in this class, a low incidence of alopecia has been reported.

-In most cases, muscle toxicity is reversible when treatment is withdrawn.
-Neurological disorders: occasional reports of headache, vertigo.
+In most cases, muscle toxicity is reversible when treatment is withdrawn—neurological disorders: occasional reports of headache and vertigo.

 Dizziness and drowsiness were rarely reported in association with ciprofibrate.
 As with other drugs of this class, a low incidence of impotence has been reported.

-There have been occasional reports of gastrointestinal symptoms that include nausea, vomiting, diarrhea, dyspepsia, and abdominal pain.
-In general, these side effects were mild to moderate in nature and occurred at the beginning, becoming less frequent as the treatment progressed.
+There have been occasional gastrointestinal symptoms, including nausea, vomiting, diarrhea, dyspepsia, and abdominal pain.
+These side effects were mild to moderate and occurred initially, becoming less frequent as the treatment progressed.

 - Hepatobiliary disorders: As with other fibrates, abnormal liver function tests have occasionally been observed.
-Very rare cases of cholestasis or cytolysis have been reported .
+Sporadic cases of cholestasis or cytolysis have been reported.
 Exceptional cases with chronic evolution have been observed.

 - Pulmonary disorders: Isolated cases of pneumonitis or pulmonary fibrosis have been reported.

-- General disorders: fatigue has rarely been reported in association with ciprofibrate.
+- General conditions: fatigue has rarely been reported in association with ciprofibrate.

 Interactions of the Hyperlipen

-Other fibrates: As with other fibrates, the risk of rhabdomyolysis and myoglobinuria may be increased if ciprofibrate is used in combination with other fibrates.
+Other fibrates: As with other fibrates, the risk of rhabdomyolysis and myoglobinuria may increase if ciprofibrate is combined with other fibrates.

-Inhibitors of HMG CoA reductase: as with other fibrates, the risk of myopathy, rhabdomyolysis, and myoglobinuria may be increased if ciprofibrate is used in combination with HMG CoA reductase inhibitors.
+Inhibitors of HMG CoA reductase: as with other fibrates, the risk of myopathy, rhabdomyolysis, and myoglobinuria may be increased if ciprofibrate is combined with HMG CoA reductase inhibitors.
 The benefits of combined use must be weighed carefully against the risks.

 Physicians contemplating concomitant treatment with HMG CoA reductase inhibitors should consult the relevant HMG CoA reductase inhibitor, as some higher doses are contraindicated / not recommended with fibrates.

-Oral anticoagulant therapy: Ciprofibrate is highly bound to proteins and, therefore, is likely to displace other drugs from plasma protein binding sites.
+Oral anticoagulant therapy: Ciprofibrate is highly bound to proteins and likely displaces other drugs from plasma protein binding sites.

-Patients with rare hereditary problems of galactose intolerance, Lapp lactose deficiency or glucose or galactose malabsorption should not take this medicine.
+Patients with rare hereditary problems of galactose intolerance, Lapp lactase deficiency, or glucose or galactose malabsorption should not take this medicine.